bentoml/BentoML/docs/source/guides/monitoring.rst

 .. image:: ../_static/img/k8s-prometheus.png

 .. note::
     You might have to wait a few minutes for everything to spin up.
+In the meantime, an example dashboard on `Kubernetes <https://snapshot.raintank.io/dashboard/snapshot/qZRYdOb5UqmrZ4QU5RspbJeZOqkOJYLH>`_.
     You can check your namespace pods health with ``minikube dashboard``:

     .. image:: ../_static/img/k8s-minikube.png

 .. note::
     Mounting `PersistentVolume` for Prometheus and Grafana on K8s is currently working in progress.